Cwejman/instant-earth/README.md

 # Instant Earth
-[In progress] A birthday present for my great father.
+[Legacy] A birthday present for my great father.
 It's hooks into the Himawari8 satelites webdirectory and view latest realtime image of earth, both infrared and normal images.

 ### Ingredients
 Instant earth is paired to a Node.js server using socket.io.
 The client app recieves latest http-links from the Himawari8 satelite web directory and displays them in realtime.
 The user can switch between infrared and normal images.
 JQuery is used switching between images.